France's Strauss-Kahn under investigation in pimping case

 He was due to speak at a debate of young MEPs alongside Jean-Claude Juncker, who chairs the Eurogroup of euro zone finance ministers, and former European Central Bank head Jean-Claude Trichet.

-The plan upset female MEPs, prompting European Parliament President Martin Schulz to pressure organisers to drop him.
+The plan upset female MEPs, prompting European Parliament President Martin Schulz to pressure organizers to drop him.

 French MEP Sandrine Belier said that given the circumstances it would have been "uncomfortable" to have Strauss-Kahn appear.